 3. Applies to all roles

 Create modular training and testing processes that can be applied to each role in the business according to regulations.
-For example, knife safety handling instructions are the same for a waiter and fry cook, while fire safety protocols might be different for each.
+For example, knife safety handling instructions are the same for a waiter and fry cook, while fire safety protocols or handling cleaning material might be different for each.

 4. Include managers